|Location||University of Queensland, Faculty of Engineering Architecture and Information Technology|

 The base stipend will be at the rate of AUD $27,082 per annum (2018 rate) tax-free for three years with the possibility of two six month extensions in approved circumstances.

-To submit an application for this role, please complete an application to the PhD program online here: https://apply.uq.edu.au/.
+To submit an application for this role, please apply now.
 Please list Associate Prof Saiied Aminossadati and Associate Prof Mehmet Kizil as the Principal Advisors and list Development of an Instrumented Rock Bolt using Fibre Optic Sensing Technology as the Scholarship being applied for.
 All applicants will be required to supply the following documents:

 - A cover letter that addresses how you meet the requirements for the PhD program and addressing the desired skills and attributes;